 ROOMS: Warmly decorated in Moroccan style, there are four bedrooms (two with mezzanines) and two suites with balconies.
 For roof-terrace proximity, book the top-floor Guissa; for sheer grandeur, ask for the Pacha Suite.
 Whichever room or suite you book, Moroccan touches abound: wooden shutters, saffron-coloured textiles, sculpted plasterwork scrolls...

 FACILITIES: The three gazebo-covered rooftops offer fantastic views over the medina to distant Mount Zalagh.
 A sunset G&T from the honesty bar up there is a treat, and dinner can also be arranged, on request, on a lofty perch.
 Down below, an airy courtyard has a small plunge pool, beautiful tiling, trickles of world music, shady nooks and a small army of pot plants.

 EXTRA INFO: The Dar can be hired exclusively for special occasions or large groups.
-Beccie and Paul can arrange tours of Fes or to local sites, and there’s free wi-fi throughout.
+Paul can arrange tours of Fes or to local sites, and there’s free wi-fi throughout.